SamedYalnizz/facerecognitionbrain-api/README.md

 2. Run `npm install`
 3. Run `npm start`
 4. You must add your own API key in the controllers/image.js to connect to Clarifai API (https://www.clarifai.com/)
+*** Make sure you are using postgresql for this project

 # Acknowledgment
 This project was done as part of the Udemy Zero To Mastery Course by [Andrei Neagoie](https://github.com/aneagoie)